Designing a low-loss high reflectivity mirror for gravitational waves detectors by combining a dielectric metasurface and a multilayer stack: Introduction

-We believe that our solution has advantages over the configuration proposed by Ref.\cite{Dickmann_2018} in terms of practical implementation within a Michelson interferometer dedicated to the detection of gravitational waves.
-First, a non-negligible power in transmission through the fused silica would promote this substrate to part of the intracavity medium in the arm-cavities of the gravitational-wave detector.
-This would make its manufacturing constraints much tighter in terms of rear face flatness and parallelism between the two faces.
+We believe that our solution has advantages over the configuration proposed by Ref.~\cite{Dickmann_2018} in terms of practical implementation within a Michelson interferometer dedicated to the detection of gravitational waves.
+First, a non-negligible transmitted power through the fused silica substrate, as in Fig. 1b would promote this substrate to be part of the intracavity medium in the arm-cavities of the gravitational-wave detector.
+This would make the substrate manufacturing constraints much tighter in terms of rear face flatness and parallelism between the two faces.
 It would also be subject to the high laser fluence present in the interferometer's arms.
-Second, using a 1D-structured metasurface, as proposed in \cite{Dickmann_2018} makes the mirrors sensitive to the polarization state of the light.
+Second, using a 1D-structured metasurface makes the mirrors sensitive to the polarization state of the light.
 While not critical, this adds new constraints to the already complex design and operation of the instrument.
-Third, the thermal tuning of the cavity must be compatible with the patterned heating of the mirror, which is already used to adjust the curvature radius of the interferometer's end mirrors \cite{Lawrence_2004,Degallaix_2006} or stabilize the detector's operation \cite{Hardwick_2020}.
+Third, the thermal tuning of the cavity required in Ref.~\cite{Dickmann_2018} must be compatible with the patterned heating of the mirror, which is already used to adjust the radius of curvature of the interferometer's end mirrors \cite{Lawrence_2004,Degallaix_2006} or stabilize the detector's operation \cite{Hardwick_2020}.

 This paper therefore aims to provide insight into the design process and expected performance of the solution shown in Fig.\ref{fig:situation}.c, with a focus on reflectivity performance, manufacturing tolerances, and losses including both absorption and thermal noise.